maxday/katacoda-scenarios/serverless/step5.md

 Let's try again our jest command :
 `jest`{{execute}}

-*If the tests are failing, wait 30sec and retry, the generated file might not have been saved yet*
+*If the tests are failing, please wait 30sec and retry, the generated file might not have been saved yet*

 Great our tests are passing!

-You can also run the tests with the coverage option to verify that every statements have been tested
+You can also run the tests with the coverage option to verify that every statement has been tested
 `jest --coverage`{{execute}}